-Condition Requiremen t OFFMP section Primary Co nditions B160 Prior to comn This OFFMP and Fauna M by a suitably a) Section 5 be submitted to the Planning Secretary for approval.
-The OFFMP must include: b) Section 5 oring, management and maintenance dures for koala habitat corridors; and and s gement and maintenance of other measures ite operations to minimise the risk of harm to s and other native fauna.
-C1 plans required under this consent must be ccordance with relevant guidelines, and (a) detail ed baseline data Section 4.1 (b) detail s of: Section 3.1, Table (i) the relevant statutory requirements (including any relevant approval, licence or lease conditions); 3-1, Table 3-2, Table 3-3 (ii) any relevant limits or performance measures and criteria; and Section 5.1, Table 5-1 (iii) the specific performance indicators that are proposed to be used to judge the performance of, or Section 5.1, Table 5-1 (iv) guide the implementation of, the development or any management measures; Section 5.1, Table 5-1 comp cription of the measures to be implemented to ly with the relevant statutory requirements, or performance measures and criteria; Section 4.4, Table 4-3 (d) a pro gram to monitor and report on the: Section 5.1 (i) impacts and environmental performance of the development (ii) effectiveness of the management measures set out pursuant to paragraph (c) above;
+Condition Requiremen OFFMP section Primary Co nditions B160 Prior to comn and Fauna M a suitably qua submitted to t OFFMP must (a) monit proce (b) mana and s koala This OFFMP a) Section 5 b) Section 5 C1 C1 Management plans required under this consent must be prepared in accordance with relevant guidelines, and include: (a) detail Section 4.1 (b) detail (i) s of: the relevant statutory requirements (including any relevant approval, licence or lease conditions); Section 3.1, Table 3-1, Table 3-2, Table 3-3 (ii) any relevant limits or performance mea and criteria; and any relevant limits or performance measures and criteria; and Section 5.1, Table 5-1 (iii) the specific performance indicators that are proposed to be used to judge the performance of, or Section 5.1, Table 5-1 (iv) guide the implementation of, the development or any management measures; Section 5.1, Table 5-1 (c) a des comp limits, cription of the measures to be implemented to ly with the relevant statutory requirements, or performance measures and criteria; Section 4.4, Table 4-3 (d) a pro gram to monitor and report on the: Section 5.1 (i) impacts and environmental performance of the development (ii) effectiveness of the management measures set out pursuant to paragraph (c) above;

-Condition Requir ement t e e e e e e e e e e e e e e e e e e e OFFMP section (e) a cont impac ongoii impac Section 5.5 (f) impro gram to investigate and implement ways to ve the environmental performance of the opment over time; Section 5.4 (g) a prot ocol for managing and reporting any: Section 5.5 and 5.7 (i) incident and any non-compliance Section 5.6 (specifically including any exceedance of the impact assessment criteria and performance criteria); Section 5.7 (ii) complaint; (iii) failure to comply with statutory requirements; (h) roles a and responsibilities for implementing the plan; Table 4-3 and Table 5-1 (i) a prot ocol for periodic review of the plan.
-Section 5.4 C6 OEMP required under Condition C5 of this Applicant must include the following: Refer to the OEMP (a) accou ibe the role, responsibility, authority and intability of all key personnel involved in the onmental management of the development; (b) ibe the procedures that would be mented to: Refer to the OEMP (i) keep the local community and relevant agencies informed about the operation and environmental performance of the development; (ii) receive, handle, respond to, and record complaints; (iii) resolve any disputes that may arise; (iv) respond to any non-compliance; (v) respond to emergencies; and
+Condition Requirement OFFMP section (e) a contingency plan to manage any unpredicted impacts and their consequences and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible; Section 5.5 (f) a program to investigate and implement ways to improve the environmental performance of the development over time; Section 5.4 (g) a protocol for managing and reporting any: Section 5.5 and (i) incident and any non-compliance (specifically 5.7 including any exceedance of the impact assessment criteria and performance criteria); Section 5.6 Section 5.7 (ii) complaint; (iii) failure to comply with statutory requirements; (h) roles and responsibilities for implementing the plan; and Table 4-3 and Table 5-1 (i) a protocol for periodic review of the plan.
+Section 5.4 C6 As part of the OEMP required under Condition C5 of this consent, the Applicant must include the following: Refer to the OEMP (a) describe the role, responsibility, authority and accountability of all key personnel involved in the environmental management of the development; (b) describe the procedures that would be implemented to: Refer to the OEMP keep the local community and relevant agencies informed about the operation and environmental performance of the development; (ii) receive, handle, respond to, and record complaints; (iii) resolve any disputes that may arise; (iv) respond to any non-compliance; (v) respond to emergencies; and

-Condition Requirement OFFMP section (c) include plans: the following environmental management (vii) This OFFMP (i) Operational Traffic and Access Management Plan (see Condition B118); (ii) Stormwater Infrastructure Operation and Maintenance Plan (see Condition B36); (iii) Stormwater Quality Monitoring Program (see Condition B38); (iv) Landscape Vegetation Management Plan (see Condition B82); (v) Operational Traffic and Access Management Plan (see Condition B118); (vi) Operational Noise Management Plan (see Condition B136); and (vii) Operational Flora and Fauna Management Plan (see Condition B160).
+Condition Requir rement OFFMP section (c) include plans: the following environmental management (vii) This OFFMP (i) Operational Traffic and Access Management Plan (see Condition B118); (ii) Stormwater Infrastructure Operation and Maintenance Plan (see Condition B36); (iii) Stormwater Quality Monitoring Program (see Condition B38); (iv) Landscape Vegetation Management Plan (see Condition B82); (v) Operational Traffic and Access Management Plan (see Condition B118); (vi) Operational Noise Management Plan (see Condition B136); and (vii) Operational Flora and Fauna Management Plan (see Condition B160).